 Why were dates in Medieval England marked as the Kalends, Nones, and Ides of each month?

+The answer is simply loony.
 As in, the names of lunar phases.

-This system lasted until the 16th century when England adopted the Gregorian calendar we still use today.
+This clunky system lasted until the 16th century when England adopted the Gregorian calendar we still use today.
 You can thank Pope Gregory for making our months less loony.